| | The ip device provides the interface to Internet Protocol stacks.

 describes a portion of a packet to match.
 The possible relations

-proto=n the IP protocol number must be n.
+are:proto=n the IP protocol number must be n.

 data[n:m]=exprbytes n through m following the IP packet must match